-- Additional Transcripts For students applying to be certified in a content area, you are required to submit all of your transcripts to The Graduate School - References Applicants must provide contact information for two (2) references on their application.
+- Additional Transcripts Applicants pursuing content area certification are required to submit ALL of their transcripts to The Graduate School. - References Applicants must provide contact information for two (2) references on their application.
 References must be a principal or supervisor, parent of a taught student, or colleague.
 One must be for a campus or school district leader if applicant is a certified teacher.
 Friends and family members should not be listed as references. - Resume/CV Email a current resume or CV to The Graduate School at gradadmissions@hbu.edu. - Interview An admission interview is required.
-Licensed Professional Counselor (LPC) Certification: Students who have previously earned a master's degree with psychology or counseling in the name can return to HBU to take the additional courses need to gain their LPC certification. - Additional Transcripts For students pursuing licensure, you are required to submit ALL of your transcripts to the Graduate School. - Two (2) Recommendation Forms Recommenders should submit the completed forms directly to The Graduate School via email at gradadmissions@hbu.edu.
-Recommendations must be from a professional or academic source.
-Forms from family members or friends will not be accepted.
-Recommendation forms must be sent directly from the recommenders to be considered valid. - Resume/CV Email a current resume or CV to The Graduate School at gradadmissions@hbu.edu. - Official GRE Report Applicants must provide an official report of scores for the Graduate Record Examination (not more than five (5) years old).
-All sections will be taken into consideration Quantitative, Verbal, and Analytical Writing.
-Details may be obtained from the Educational Testing Services website.
-The HBU GRE code is 6282.
-You may be eligible for a GRE waiver if your undergraduate GPA is 3.0 or higher, or if your last 60 hours is 3.0 or higher. - Interview An admission interview is required.
+Licensed Professional Counselor (LPC) License:

+Applicants who have previously earned a master's degree with psychology or counseling in the name can return to HBU to take the additional courses needed to gain their LPC certification. - Additional Transcripts Applicants pursuing licensure are required to submit ALL of their transcripts to The Graduate School. - References Applicants must provide contact information for two (2) references on their application.
+References must be professional or academic contacts.
+Friends and family members should not be listed as references. - Resume/CV Email a current resume or CV to The Graduate School at gradadmissions@hbu.edu. - Writing Prompt Applicants must provide a response to a predetermined writing prompt.
+This will take place during the second phase of the admissions process. - Candidate Presentation Applicants may choose between attending a virtual interview with the admissions team or submitting a 10-12 minute video responding to predetermined questions.
+This will take place during the second phase of the admissions process.
+Specialist in School Psychology (SSP) License:

-Specialist in School Psychology (SSP) Certification: Students who have previously earned a master's degree with psychology or counseling in the name can return to HBU to take the additional courses need to gain their LSSP certifications. - Additional Transcripts For students pursuing licensure, you are required to submit ALL of your transcripts to the Graduate School. - References Applicants must provide contact information for two (2) references on their application.
+Applicants who have previously earned a master's degree with psychology or counseling in the name can return to HBU to take the additional courses needed to gain their LSSP certifications. - Additional Transcripts Applicants pursuing licensure are required to submit ALL of their transcripts to The Graduate School. - References Applicants must provide contact information for two (2) references on their application.
 References must be a principal or supervisor, parent of a taught student, or colleague.
 One must be for a campus or school district leader if applicant is a certified teacher.
-Friends and family members should not be listed as references. - Resume/CV Email a current resume or CV to the Graduate School at gradadmissions@hbu.edu. - Official GRE Report Applicants must provide an official report of scores for the Graduate Record Examination (not more than five (5) years old).
-All sections will be taken into consideration Quantitative, Verbal, and Analytical Writing.
-Details may be obtained from the Educational Testing Services website.
-The HBU GRE code is 6282.
-You may be eligible for a GRE waiver if your undergraduate GPA is 3.0 or higher, or if your last 60 hours is 3.0 or higher. - Interview An admission interview is required.
+Friends and family members should not be listed as references. - Resume/CV Email a current resume or CV to the Graduate School at gradadmissions@hbu.edu. - Interview An admission interview is required.
 Superintendent Certification: